MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Manage-the-Local-Server-and-the-Server-Manager-Console.md

 ## <a name="BKMK_shutdown"></a>Shut down the local server
 The **Tasks** menu in the local server **Properties** tile lets you start a Windows PowerShell session on the local server, open the **Computer Management** MMC snap-in, or open MMC snap-ins for roles or features that are installed on the local server.
 You can also shut down the local server by using the **Shut Down Local Server** command in this **Tasks** menu.
 The **Shut Down Local Server** command is also available for the local server in the **Servers** tile on the **All Servers** page, or on any role or group page in which the local server is represented.

-Shutting down the local server by using this method, unlike shutting down Windows Server 2016 Technical Preview from the **Start** screen, opens the **Shut Down Windows** dialog box, which lets you specify reasons for shutdown in the **Shutdown Event Tracker** area.
+Shutting down the local server by using this method, unlike shutting down Windows Server 2016 from the **Start** screen, opens the **Shut Down Windows** dialog box, which lets you specify reasons for shutdown in the **Shutdown Event Tracker** area.

 > [!NOTE]
 > Only members of the Administrators group can shut down or restart a server.
 Standard users cannot shut down or restart a server.
 Clicking the **Shut Down Local Server** command logs standard users off server sessions.
 This matches the experience of a standard user running the **Alt+F4** shutdown command from the server desktop.